UsoltsevaNata/BDD-testing-SauceDemo/README.md

 - **Original author of Enhanced Gherkin Framework:** Svetlana V. Gerus, *student at SPbPU ICSC*

 ## Warranty

-The Spring PetClinic application is licensed under the Apache License 2.0; all rights remain with the original Spring project authors.
-The test code in this repository is provided for educational and research purposes.
-The contributors give no warranty for the using of the software.
+The contributors provide **no warranty** for the use of this software.
+Use it at your own risk.

 ## License